Ethane1755/Obsidian/Zettelkasten/Untitled.md

 # Untitled
-1.import HaLRGB in SiriL
+1. import HaLRGB in SiriL
-1. Use RGB Compositing to add LRGB
+2. Use RGB Compositing to add LRGB
-2. Use RGB Cmpositing
+3. Use RGB Compositing to add Ha
+4. align using image pa
+5. Color Calibration->Photometric color calibration
+6.